 Unlike Native Applications, Mobile web applications do not have to be designed separately for IOS and Android.

-Mobile web applications do not allow users to save data and access any phone related feature such as a camera.
-For example, if you are using internet banking via a Mobile Web application, it will not allow you to save cards or mark any transaction as favourite.
+Mobile web applications do not allow users to save data and access any phone-related feature, such as a camera.
+I.e, using internet banking via a Mobile Web application will not allow you to keep cards or mark any transaction as a favorite.
 Hence, Mobile web applications are secure to use as well.

 What are Native Applications?

-The applications which are required to be downloaded on your smartphone before you start using them are known as Native applications.
+The applications downloaded on your smartphone before you start using them are known as Native applications.
 The Native applications are platform-specific.
-The development of IOS applications are different from that of Android.
-Native Applications are more secure as they are likely to keep most of the data on the device only and not send it across over the internet.
+The development of IOS applications is different from that of Android.
+Native Applications are more secure; they keep most of the data on the device only and not over the internet.